-Koto Kumiuta - Classical Song Cycles by Namino Torii CD LAS-7304
+Koto Kumiuta - Classical Song Cycles by Namino Torii LAS-7304

 Part of the Lyrichord Archive Series - Never before released recordings on CD from the Lyrichord vaults